mika-alaoutinen/kiskotaan-backend/readme.md

 - The microservices use Kafka as a message broker.
 - Kafka bootstrap server runs on `localhost:9092`.
 Services in the Docker network (i.e. containers) connects to port `9091` instead.
 - Kafka is run with KRaft, which allows using it without a ZooKeeper instance.

+### `Kafka UI`
+- Pretty self-explanatory.
+Used to conveniently view information about the Kafka cluster.
+- Runs on `localhost:8000`

 ### `MongoDB`
 - Microservices that want to operate in a non-blocking manner use MongoDB instead of Postgres as their database.